 In addition to adding rich, valuable content to these pages, our SEO analyst went a step further and added each of Cascade’s training centers as locations in the Google My Business tool.
 In a nutshell, this free resource allows people to manage their online presence across Google’s search capabilities.
 You can see Cascade’s centers in Seattle, Portland, and Sacramento in the below screenshot.

 Once this process was complete, we shifted our focus from Google to Moz to assist with the finding and submitting locations to local directories.
 Moz’s software greatly helps with the search engine optimization efforts of a huge number of sites around the world.
-It’s even connected to Google My Business (GMB), giving users even more control over their locations.
+It’s even connected to Google My Business (GMB), giving users

 After Nicole created all the local listings and redirects, she carefully monitored the keyword rankings, page performance, and overall site analytics to ensure the project was successful.

-Furthermore, we were able to transfer the SEO “juice” successfully from the old websites to the newly designed site, helping maintain the company’s hard earned SERP rankings and again convert visitors into class registrants.
+Furthermore, we were able to transfer the SEO “juice” successfully from the old websites to the newly designed site, helping maintain the company’s hard-earned SERP rankings and again convert visitors into class registrants.

 We established a number of KPI baselines to ensure our strategy was properly implemented and Cascade was seeing the proper benefits.
 At the time of writing this piece, the following results had been realized: